 Collaborations with other divisions/services including gastroenterology, dietetics, dermatology, pulmonology, ophthalmology, ENT and infectious diseases are well established.

-Clinical teaching/tutorials weekly to fifth year medical students (small group) and seminar every 8 weeks to the whole group of students assigned to the Paediatric Block.
-Bedside tutorials regularly to student interns.
-The clinical educator holds weekly sessions on practical aspects of allergy diagnosis and treatment for 5th year medical students.
+Clinical teaching is provided to fifth year medical students assigned to the Paediatric Block.
+Bedside tutorials are provided regularly to student interns.
+The clinical educator holds sessions on practical aspects of allergy diagnosis and treatment for 5th year medical students.

-Dr Levin is responsible for training of the Allergy Senior Registrar as a specialist in Allergology.
-One general registrar rotates through allergy to receive appropriate training in this discipline.
+Prof Levin is responsible for training of the Allergy Senior Registrar as a specialist in Allergology, as well as additional subspecialist trainees funded via the African Paeditric Fellowship Programme.
+General paediatric registrars rotates through allergy to receive appropriate training in this discipline.
 He also lectures on allergy-related topics to medical officers preparing for the Diploma in Child Health (2 lectures/year) and Fellowship in Paediatrics (1-2 lecture/year).
-Training is also provided for skin-prick testing, lung function testing and patient education for candidates preparing for the Diploma in Allergology.
+Training is also provided for allergy diagnosis, management and procedures for candidates preparing for the Diploma in Allergology.

 Major Research projects (completed/in progress)

 The SAFFA (South African Food sensitisation and Food Allergy) study

 Associations and mechanisms of protection against allergy in rural African children

 IgE-mediated food allergy in South African children with atopic dermatitis

 Associations between Asthma and Bronchial Hyper-responsiveness with Allergy and Atopy Phenotypes and Genetic polymorphisms in Urban Black South African Teenagers.

 Online training in allergy is available on request via Michael.email@example.com.
 To join our mailing list for the Allergy in Africa webinar series and other allergy related educational activities email firstname.lastname@example.org